Professor Iain Hartley

 About me:

-Iain Hartley's research focuses on the responses of terrestrial ecosystems to global change.
-He has worked in a wide range of ecosystems, from Arctic tundra to tropical rainforests.
-In particular, his research interests include: 1) determining the effects of permafrost thaw on greenhouse gas emissions from high-latitude ecosystems; 2) investigating the extent to which tropical forest productivity is limited by nutrient availability versus atmospheric CO2 concentrations; 3) quantifying the effects of global warming on soil and ecosystem carbon storage.
-Iain's research has been funded by the Natural Environment Research Council (NERC) and the UK Department of Energy and Climate Change (DECC), and he sits on the scientific steering committte of the AmazonFACE project, which will be the first experiment to expose a mature rainforest canopy to elevated CO2.
-He also currently serves on the NERC Radiocarbon Facility steering committee.
+Iain Hartley's research focuses on carbon and nutrient cycling in terrestrial ecosystems, focusing on feedbacks to global change.
+He has worked in a wide range of ecosystems, from Arctic tundra to tropical rainforests, increasingly in the context of land-based climate change mitigation.
+Examples, his research interests include: 1) quantifying the potential for changes in soil management to promote atmopsheric carbon dioxide removal; 2) determining the effects of permafrost thaw on greenhouse gas emissions from high-latitude ecosystems; 3) investigating the extent to which tropical forest productivity is limited by nutrient availability and atmospheric CO2 concentrations; 4) quantifying the effects of global warming on soil and ecosystem carbon storage.
+Iain's research has been funded by Industry, the Natural Environment Research Council (NERC) and UK Government.
+He sits on the scientific steering committee of the AmazonFACE project, which will be the first experiment to expose a mature rainforest canopy to elevated CO2, and previously served on the NERC Radiocarbon Facility steering committee.

 Broad research specialisms:

-Carbon cycle feedbacks to global change, impacts of warming on soil carbon dynamics, links between carbon and nutrient cycling, permafrost carbon dynamics, elevated atmospheric CO2 concentrations, methane fluxes, managing the terrestrial carbon cycle.
+Managing the terrestrial carbon cycle, carbon cycle feedbacks to global change, impacts of warming on soil carbon dynamics, links between carbon and nutrient cycling, permafrost carbon dynamics, elevated atmospheric CO2 concentrations, methane fluxes.

 Interests:

-The main focus of my research is on improving understanding of how the terrestrial biosphere will respond to global change, and what the implications will be for future rates of climate change.
+The main focus of my research is on improving understanding of how the terrestrial biosphere will respond to global change, as well as how these ecosystems can be managed for climate change mitigation.

 I am primarily an experimental ecologist, using manipulations to quantify ecosystem responses to key drivers, but also make use of natural gradients and natural disturbances to test hypotheses related to global change.
-My research combines controlled laboratory experiments with field measurements in ecosystems as diverse as Arctic tundra and Amazon rainforest.
-I make extensive use of stable and radiocarbon isotopes to compliment measurements of fluxes (CO2, CH4) and stores of carbon in different ecosystems.
+My research combines controlled laboratory experiments with field measurements in ecosystems as diverse as Arctic tundra and Amazon rainforest, as well as agricultural systems.
+I make extensive use of stable and radiocarbon isotopes to compliment measurements of fluxes (CO2, CH4, N2O) and stores of carbon in different ecosystems.
 My work is highly collaborative with ongoing projects involving hydrologists, plant physiologists, microbiologists, remote sensors, and soil scientists, as well as ecosystem and Earth system modellers.

 Specific research areas: